dev-tndang/Kami-Dash/README.md

 # 03_kami-dash
- A endless 2d runner game about a Kami who is trying to gather energy to grow, but must avoid the blight in his way.
+ [WIP] An endless 2D runner game about a Kami who is trying to gather energy to grow in power, but must avoid or destroy the blight in her way.
+Can she build enough energy to defeat the blight?

+ IDE: Visual Studio Code
+ Programming Language: C++
+ Programming Library: RayLib
+ Assets: Sourced from Itch.io (refer to assets text documentation for attributions)